chanpory/sassy-sublime/README.md

 Requirements
 -------------

-Make sure you have these installed first:
+Make sure you have these installed:

 1. Mac OS X
 2. [Chrome 25][1] or higher